midas-network/rsv-scenario-modeling-hub/auxiliary-data/rounds/round3.md

 ([RSV-NET CDC Webpage](https://www.cdc.gov/rsv/php/surveillance/rsv-net.html)).
-RSV-NET is an RSV hospitalization surveillance network that collects data on laboratory-confirmed RSV-associated hospitalizations through a network of acute care hospitals in a subset of states (13 states as of August 2024; WA joined for the 2024-25 season).
+RSV-NET is an RSV hospitalization surveillance network that collects data on laboratory-confirmed RSV-associated hospitalizations through a network of acute care hospitals in a subset of states (13 states as of August 2024; NC joined for the 2024-25 season).
 Age-specific weekly rates per 100,000 population are reported in this system.